 Racial justice has been a long-time priority for Pax Christi USA.
 We recognize that racial justice begins “at home”, and in 1999, Pax Christi USA began a 20-year initiative, “Brothers and Sisters All,” to transform Pax Christi USA into an anti-racist, multicultural Catholic peace and justice movement.
 It is our conviction that personal and systemic racism continues to perpetrate deep spiritual and social brokenness and endangers creation and we must work as individuals and a community for racial justice and racial equity.

-Listed below are some of our current efforts in promoting racial justice with accompanying resources:
+Listed below are some of our current or recent efforts in promoting racial justice with accompanying resources: